 No exceptions.
 Constant stirring yields success.

-I like to use a spatula for stirring instead of a spoon
+I like to use a wire whisk for stirring instead of a spoon

 Always have your onions, celery and green pepper chopped and covered in a